Collaborative Divorce: A Peaceful Litigation Alternative

 The Basics Of Collaborative Law

 Collaborative law is a different way to divorce.
 In a collaborative divorce, each spouse has an attorney to assist them in settling their issues outside of court.
 Parties engage in mindful negotiations with the assistance of their respective attorneys to allow the couple to divorce without destroying the family.
-There are three basic principles to collaborative practice:
+There are three basic principles of collaborative practice:

 - A pledge not to go to court